peperunas/configs/restic/README.md

 ## Configuration file structure

-The configuration file is sourced before calling restic therefore you may use restic's environmental variables as needed.
+The configuration file is sourced before calling restic therefore you may use restic's environment variables as needed.
 If you use **AWS**, **BackBlaze**, etc, you might need to export some specific repository's variable.

 You can find the documentation here: [restic environmental variables.](https://restic.readthedocs.io/en/latest/040_backup.html#environment-variables).